Sofiivska Borshchahivka

 Sofiivska Borshchahivka (Софіївська Борщагівка) is a village in Bucha Raion, Kyiv Oblast, Ukraine.
 It belongs to Borshchahivka rural hromada.

-Sofiivska Borshchahivka is a suburb of Kyiv, separated from the city by the Kiltseva Road.
+Sofiivska Borshchahivka is a suburb of Kyiv, separated from the city by the Kiltseva Road (ring road).
 It borders Petropavlivska Borshchahivka to the north and Vyshneve to the south.

 Name

 The first part of the name means "Sophia" (adj.) and comes from Saint Sophia Cathedral, which owned the territory of the village.

 The second part of the name is shared with the neighboring village Petropavlivska Borshchahivka and Kyiv neighborhood Borshchahivka.

 History

 The village was founded in 1497.

 Sofiivska Borshchahivka was known since 16th century as the property of Saint Sophia Cathedral.
 In 1590, Michael Rohoza, the Metropolitan of Kyiv, granted a charter to "the peasant Yefym Oleshkovych" for "leasehold possession of the land" belonging to St. Sophia Cathedral.
 From 1937 to 2020, the village was a part of the Kyiv-Sviatoshyn Raion, until its dissolution.
 Since then, Sofiivska Borshchahivka is a part of Bucha Raion.

 In August 2010, the Kyiv Ukraine Temple, the first Ukrainian temple of the Church of Jesus Christ of Latter-Day Saints, was opened in Sofiivska Borshchahivka.